mobizt/FirebaseClient/README.md

 ```

-When filesystems are not used, remove `ENABLE_FS` macro in [src/Config.h](/src/Config.h) or user defined [src/UserConfig.h](/src) or adding `DISABLE_FS` in compiler build flags.
+When you don't use filesystems, you can exclude the related code in this library by removing the `ENABLE_FS` macro in [src/Config.h](/src/Config.h) or in your own defined config at [src/UserConfig.h](/src) or adding `DISABLE_FS` in compiler build flags.

 - ### Working with Networks

-The `AsyncClientClass` object requires network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.
+The `AsyncClientClass` object requires the network config data (`network_config_data`) that obtained from one of the following networking classes via the static function called `getNetwork`.

-- [DefaultNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultNetwork/DefaultNetwork.ino) is for core WiFi enabled networking.
+- [DefaultNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultNetwork/DefaultNetwork.ino) is used with the core WiFi enabled networking.

-- [DefaultWiFiNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultWiFiNetwork/DefaultWiFiNetwork.ino) is for core WiFi Multi enabled networking or non-core WiFi netwowking.
+- [DefaultWiFiNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultWiFiNetwork/DefaultWiFiNetwork.ino) is used with the core WiFi Multi enabled networking or non-core WiFi networking.

-- [DefaultEthernetNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork) is for core Ethernet enabled networking.
+- [DefaultEthernetNetwork](examples/App/NetworkInterfaces/DefaultNetworks/DefaultEthernetNetwork) is used with the core Ethernet enabled networking.

-- [EthernetNetwork](examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) is for non-core Ethernet networking.
+- [EthernetNetwork](examples/App/NetworkInterfaces/EthernetNetwork/EthernetNetwork.ino) is used with the non-core Ethernet networking.

-- [GSMNetwork](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) is for non-core GSM networking.
+- [GSMNetwork](examples/App/NetworkInterfaces/GSMNetwork/GSMNetwork.ino) is used with the non-core GSM networking.

-- [GenericNetwork](examples/App/NetworkInterfaces/GenericNetwork/GenericNetwork.ino) is for non-core or user defined networking.
+- [GenericNetwork](examples/App/NetworkInterfaces/GenericNetwork/GenericNetwork.ino) is used with the non-core or user defined networking.

 > [!WARNING]
 > In ESP32, [ADC2](https://docs.espressif.com/projects/esp-idf/en/v4.2/esp32/api-reference/peripherals/adc.html) (`GPIO 0`, `GPIO 2`, `GPIO 4`, `GPIO 12`, `GPIO 13`, `GPIO 14`, `GPIO 15`, `GPIO 25`, `GPIO 26` and `GPIO 27`) cannot be used while using WiFi.

-The default network class can be used for WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.
+The default network class can be used with WiFi capable MCUs e.g. ESP8266, ESP32 and Raspberry Pi Pico W.

-The network (WiFI) reconnection or resume can be done automatically or manually by user can be configurable via the boolean parameter assigned with default network class constructor.
+The network (WiFI) reconnection or resume can be done automatically or manually by user, can be configurable via the boolean parameter assigned with the default network class constructor.

-The default WiFi network class provided mean for multiple WiFi's ssid and passworrd connections (WiFi Multi),
+The default WiFi network class provided the mean for multiple WiFi's ssid and passworrd connections (WiFi Multi),

-This default WiFi network class is suitable for device that provided the built-in WiFi module for non-WiFI capable MCU that the WiFi reconnection requires the ssid and password and device that support WiFi Multi in its core.
+This default WiFi network class is suitable for device that provided the built-in WiFi module (e.g. U-blox) for non-WiFI capable MCU that the WiFi reconnection requires the ssid and password and device that supports WiFi Multi in its core.

-The default ethernet network class can be used for Ethernet capable MCUs using core Ethernet drivers e.g. ESP8266 and ESP32.
+The default ethernet network class can be used with the Ethernet capable MCUs using core Ethernet drivers e.g. ESP8266 and ESP32 devices.

-The other known networks (Ethernet and GSM) class are also available.
+The other known networks (Ethernet and GSM) classes are also available.

-The user defined or generic networks are supported by assigning the ntwork connection and status callacks in its class constructor.
+The user defined or generic networks are supported by assigning the network connection and its status callacks in its class constructor.

 - `DefaultNetwork`